 We’ve reviewed nearly 100 wireless earbuds and in-ear headphones so far and below you’ll find our top picks for the best budget wireless earbuds divided by price range.
 Check also our recommendations for the best wireless earbuds overall, the best wireless earbuds under $50, the best wireless earbuds under $100, and the best sounding wireless earbuds.

-Their sound profile fairly well-balanced and should be suitable for most genres of music, though they're a little bass-heavy and fans of genres like hip-hop and EDM will likely enjoy their extra thump.
+Their sound profile is fairly well-balanced and should be suitable for most genres of music, though they're a little bass-heavy and fans of genres like hip-hop and EDM will likely enjoy their extra thump.
 While they do a mediocre job at isolating out background noise, they leak almost no audio, meaning you should be able to crank up your volume without bothering those around you.
 If you're worried about noise isolation, you may want to consider the AUKEY Latitude Wireless since they block out more background noise, though they're quite a bit less comfortable.

 Overall, these headphones are quite well-rounded and offer a great price-to-performance ratio, making them among the best headphones we’ve tested so far.
 Their mix of comfort, good battery life, and versatile sound profile makes them a solid choice for anyone looking for a pair of cheap wireless earbuds.
 Note that they're just over $25, but are still a way better option than most headphones in this price range.

 If you’re looking for wireless earbuds that cost even less, consider the Skullcandy Jib.
-They feel more cheaply made than the Anker SoundBuds Curve Wireless and they’re a bit less comfortable, but they’re generally available at a lower price.
+They feel more cheaply made than the Anker SoundBuds Curve Upgraded 2019 and they’re a bit less comfortable, but they’re generally available at a lower price.
 Like many Skullcandy products, their price varies on the color you choose, but there are a few options available under $20.
 They have powerful, punchy bass that fans of EDM and hip-hop music are sure to love, but they can also sound boomy and muddy.
-The Sony WI-C200 Wireless have a more balanced sound and better battery life, but tend to run a couple of bucks more.
+The Sony WI-C200 Wireless have a more balanced sound and better battery life but tend to run a couple of bucks more.

 If you're looking for a cheap pair of wireless earbuds but want the ultra-portability of truly wireless headphones, go with the SoundPeats TrueFree.
-They're a few bucks more than the Anker SoundBuds Curve Wireless, but provide a great price to performance ratio and are the cheapest pair of truly wireless earbuds that we've tested to date.
+They're a few bucks more than the Anker SoundBuds Curve Upgraded 2019, but provide a great price to performance ratio and are the cheapest pair of truly wireless earbuds that we've tested to date.
 They block out a good amount of background noise, which makes them a decent option for commuting or using at the office.
 They sound adequate, though they're better-suited for bass-heavy genres like EDM or hip-hop.
 Unfortunately, their battery isn't great at just over 3 hours, but their case will provide an additional 4-5 charges, meaning they should last a full day providing you don't use them for extended listening sessions.

 Get the Anker if you want better performance, but if you want a decent pair of very-well priced truly wireless headphones, go with the SoundPeats.